ZanSara/zansara.github.io/content/posts/2026-05-18-smarter-systems-with-leaner-models/post.md

 AI economics have moved past the simple question of whether a model is "big enough."
 The more useful question is whether each workflow is buying the right amount of intelligence, context, latency, and reliability for the job.
 In other words: the relevant unit is no longer raw model size.
 It is **cost per quality outcome**.

 That distinction is becoming essential, because the two headline trends in AI economics now point in opposite directions.
-On one side, there's a famous figure: the Stanford AI Index reports that the inference cost for a system performing at GPT-3.5 level dropped more than **280-fold** between November 2022 and October 2024.[^stanford-2025].
-And while GPT-3.5 may seem a thing of the past, Gartner also forecasts that by 2030 the price of a 1T-sized model (what most flagship LLMs are estimated at) will fall by more than 90%[^gartner-2030].
-On the other, Gartner forecast worldwide GenAI spending of roughly $644 billion in 2025, up 76.4% from 2024[^gartner-genai-spend-2025], and Stanford also reports corporate AI investment of $252.3 billion in 2024, with private investment up 44.5%. [^stanford-2025-economy] The lesson here is that unit costs can fall while total usage expands even faster.
+On one side, there's a famous figure: the Stanford AI Index reports that the inference cost for a system performing at GPT-3.5 level dropped more than **280-fold** between November 2022 and October 2024.[^stanford-2025] And while GPT-3.5 may seem a thing of the past, Gartner also forecasts that by 2030 the price of a 1T-sized model (what most flagship LLMs are estimated at) will fall by more than 90%[^gartner-2030].
+On the other, Gartner forecasts worldwide GenAI spending of roughly $644 billion in 2025, up 76.4% from 2024[^gartner-genai-spend-2025], and Stanford also reports corporate AI investment of $252.3 billion in 2024, with private investment up 44.5%.[^stanford-2025-economy] The lesson here is that unit costs can fall while total usage expands even faster.

 That's only natural, once we zoom out a little: increased intelligence unlocks use cases that were not possible with earlier models, therefore increasing usage.
 GPT-3.5 could not be used for agentic coding; GPT-5.5 can do most of the coding that software engineers used to do just last year.